markmusic27/cpp-business-card-generator/readme.md

 # `cpp_businessCardGenerator`

-👋 An efficient CLI to ...
+👋 An efficient CLI for introducing yourself to your family or your friends.